auyer/rcpassos.me/posts/compiling-riscv-xv6-kernel/index.md

 `$(nproc)` will be the number of cores in your machine.
 In my case, this is equivalent to `make -j 24`.
-You can give a smaller number if your machine becames unresponsive while compiling, but it will take longer.
+You can give a smaller number if your machine becomes unresponsive while compiling, but it will take longer.
-In my experience, giving it a larger number than the number of cores in your processor will not make it faster.
+Based on my experience, assigning a larger number than the actual number of cores in your processor will not expedite the process.
-Probably because the CPU will need to do a lot more context switching from one compiling job to another.
+This is likely because the CPU will be required to perform a larger amount of context switching from one compiling job to another.
-Note that you will need root access to the `/usr/local/` folder to install the toolchain.
-That is the reason I ran make with sudo.
+Note that root access to the `/usr/local/` folder is necessary to install the toolchain; this is why I ran 'make' with 'sudo'.

 ### QEMU